Close Search

 Oregon Big Game Draw Odds

-Remember, for all species except bighorn sheep and mountain goat, 75% of the tags are issued to the applicants with the most points.
-The other 25% is awarded to the remaining applicants with no regard to points so that all remaining applicants have the same chance at drawing.
-In most cases, non-residents who applied with the most points were the only hunters who drew tags as tag numbers in quality units are low.
+The draw odds are based on the number of points it took to draw that particular hunt in 2025.
+Remember, for all species except bighorn sheep and mountain goats, 75% of the tags are issued to the applicants with the most points.
+The other 25% awarded to the pool of remaining applicants with no regard to points, ensuring all remaining applicants have the same chance at drawing.
+In most cases, non-residents who applied with the most points were the only non-resident hunters who drew tags, as tag numbers in youth units are low.

 Youth Information

-The Youth Mentored Hunter Program allows youth ages 9-15 to hunt without passing a hunter education class or purchasing a license or tags.
-The youth must hunt with a supervisor who is at least 21 years of age.
-This is a great program where the youth is allowed to fill the supervisor’s tags.
-For example, a husband and wife both buy over-the-counter deer tags in Oregon.
-They hunt with their 9-year-old son who kills his first buck and puts his mother’s tag on it and then he kills another buck and puts his dad’s tag on it.
-Under the Youth Mentored Hunter Program, a youth can fill as many tags as the supervisors are willing to donate.
+The Mentored Youth Hunter Program allows youth ages nine through fifteen to hunt without passing a hunter education class or purchasing a license or tags.
+In a great program.
+While the youth must hunt a supervisor who is at least twenty-one years old, they are allowed to fill their supervisor’s tags—provided the supervisor is willing to donate them.
+For example, a husband and wife both buy over-the-counter blacktail deer tags in Oregon.
+They hunt with their nine-year-old son, who kills his first buck and puts his mother’s tag on it.
+Then, he kills another buck and puts his dad’s tag on it.
+Under the Mentored Youth Hunter Program, a youth can fill as many tags as their supervisor is willing to donate.

 Weapon Restrictions